ALTIBASE/Documents/Manuals/Altibase_trunk/eng/CLI_2_Eng.md

 Altibase CLI application supports private functions to use LOB.
 Refer to Chapter3: LOB Interface for details about special functions for LOB.

-You can use functions available to general binary and character type except functions for LOB.
+The user can use functions available to general binary and character type except functions for LOB.
 You can store and search LOB data with standard ODBC in ODBC application cause of these features.

-You can’t update and retrieve data partially in ODBC application, whereas you can in Altibase CLI application with SQLGetLob and SQLPutLob.
+The user cannot update and retrieve data partially in ODBC application, whereas you can in Altibase CLI application with SQLGetLob and SQLPutLob.

 ```
 CREATE TABLE T1 (I1 BLOB, I2 CLOB);  // Turn off the AUTOCOMMIT mode of the connection.